Background pattern

 Severe side effects:

-If as a patient you experience fever with muscle stiffness, sweating or a decrease in level of consciousness (a condition called "neuroleptic malignant syndrome"), you should immediately consult your doctor as you may need urgent medical treatment.
+If as a patient you suffer from fever with muscle stiffness, sweating, or decreased level of consciousness (a disorder called "neuroleptic malignant syndrome"), you should consult your doctor immediately as you may need urgent medical treatment.

-Consult your doctor immediately if you experience these severe side effects.
+Consult your doctor immediately if you suffer from these severe side effects.
 You may need urgent medical treatment.

-• Weakness, sensitivity or muscle pain, particularly if you are feeling unwell, have a fever or your urine is dark in color.
+• Weakness, sensitivity, or muscle pain, especially if you also feel unwell, have a fever, or dark-colored urine.
 This may be due to abnormal muscle destruction that can be fatal and cause kidney problems (a disease called rhabdomyolysis).

 Very common side effects that may affect more than 1 in 10 people: